refaktor/rye-website/content/meet_rye/specifics/opwords.md

 10 * 5 |+ 2 * 3
 ; returns 56

-; and Rye has a math dialect that follows math precedence rules, and you can ; find plenty of math-specific functions (do `cc math lc` to see them)
+; and Rye has the below function that follows math precedence rules, and you can ; find plenty of math-specific functions (do `cc math lc` to see them)

 math/calc { 10 * 5 + 2 * 3 }